jorgeribeiro/us-visa-scheduler/README.md

 - Install the required python packages: `pip install -r requirements.txt`
 - Simply run `python -c "import setup; setup.as_loop()"`

-## How to deploy as a lambda function
+## How to deploy as a Lambda function in AWS
 - Run `deploy.sh` bash script with the arguments: `account_id`, `username`, `version` and `region` (optional, if not informed value is set to `us-east-1`)
 - To successfully run the deployment script, the following must be correctly configured
     - Make sure the script is executable by running `chmod +x deploy.sh`